Removing paint from wood/wooden furniture

 Painting furniture is fun and has become very popular in recent years.
 You can basically turn any old piece found on a curb or Craigslist into a modern or shabby chic one.
 But painting wood or furniture is one way of bringing it back to life.

-Sometimes it is worth trying to restore the beautiful wooden surface hidden under a layer of paint.
-Or simply removing old paint is necessary for the new paint to properly stick to the wood surface.
+Sometimes it is worth trying to restore the beautiful wood surface hidden under a layer of paint.
+Or simply removing old paint is necessary for the new paint to stick to the wood surface properly.

 But removing paint from wood can be tricky, and you should know the best approach for your project.
-The method you’ll choose depends on the object(like a door or furniture or even old pallet project), the size of the project, and the result you want achieve(restoring wood surface/restaining or repainting).
+The method you’ll choose depends on the object(like a door or furniture or even an old wood pallet project), the project’s size, and the result you want achieve(restoring wood surface/restaining or repainting).

 Sanding vs. stripping vs.

 There are three main ways of removing paint from wood.
-A physical scratching, aka sanding(by hand or with a sander), stripping – using a chemical solution to loosen the paint and then scratch it off the surface.
+A physical scratching, aka sanding(by hand or with a sander), stripping – using a chemical solution- a paint stripper to loosen the paint and then scratch it off the wood surface.
 And using a heat gun to loosen the paint and then scratching it off the wood.
-All of them include some type of labor, i.e., scraping or/and sanding at some point.
+All of them include some type of physical labor, i.e., scraping or/and sanding at some point.

 How to remove paint from wood without chemicals